Using multi-factor Azure Active Directory authentication

 Azure AD business to business support

-Azure AD users that are supported for Azure AD B2B scenarios as guest users (see What is Azure B2B collaboration) can connect to SQL Database and Azure Synapse only as part of members of a group created in the associated Azure AD, and mapped manually using the CREATE USER (Transact-SQL) statement in a given database.
-For example, if
+Azure AD users that are supported for Azure AD B2B scenarios as guest users (see What is Azure B2B collaboration) can connect to SQL Database and Azure Synapse as individual users or members of an Azure AD group created in the associated Azure AD, and mapped manually using the CREATE USER (Transact-SQL) statement in a given database.

 email@example.com is invited to Azure AD

 contosotest (with the Azure AD domain